-';It';s been awesome.
-The city has been great to us,'; said Chris Everhart, owner of Colorado Chili Cowboy, which last year won the People';s Choice Award. ';We hope to get it again.';
+'It's been awesome.
+The city has been great to us,' said Chris Everhart, owner of Colorado Chili Cowboy, which last year won the People's Choice Award.
+'We hope to get it again.'

-Everhart was among 137 cooks competing in Sunday';s red chili cook-off and the $25,000 prize money.
-The People';s Choice Award winner got a $6,000 check.
+Everhart was among 137 cooks competing in Sunday's red chili cook-off and the $25,000 prize money.
+The People's Choice Award winner got a $6,000 check.

 Chili cooks spread out across Veterans Park, cooking up special recipes with sinister names.
-Mike';s Killer Chili, Bad Bandito Chile, R.I.P.
+Mike's Killer Chili, Bad Bandito Chile, R.I.P.
 Chili, The Alabama Chill-Billies and Bun Burner Chili.

 And then there Horny Toad Chili.
-What';s up with that name?
+What's up with that name?

-';If I told you, you couldn';t print it,'; said owner Red Brecke of San Diego, Calif.
+'If I told you, you couldn't print it,' said owner Red Brecke of San Diego, Calif.

-He relented. ';The secret ingredient is an aphrodisiac,'; Brecke said.
+He relented.
+'The secret ingredient is an aphrodisiac,' Brecke said.

 Brecke also held out high hopes his team would win the grand prize.

-';We do it for the fun of it.
-It';s a hobby we';ve been doing about 28 years,'; he said.
+'We do it for the fun of it.
+It's a hobby we've been doing about 28 years,' he said.

-An estimated 12,000 to 13,000 attended this year';s three-day cook-off.
+An estimated 12,000 to 13,000 attended this year's three-day cook-off.
 The event drew an estimated 25,000 when it made it debut in Manchester last year.

-Organizers blamed rain, particularly Saturday';s downpours.
+Organizers blamed rain, particularly Saturday's downpours.

-';The weather definitely had an impact on overall attendance,'; explained Chris Wellington, marketing specialist with the city of Manchester';s economic development officer.
+'The weather definitely had an impact on overall attendance,' explained Chris Wellington, marketing specialist with the city of Manchester's economic development officer.

-';It didn';t kill the spirit of the event,'; he added.
+'It didn't kill the spirit of the event,' he added.

 There were 137 red chili cooks competing Sunday, with about 200 people judging them, said Carol Hancock, owner and chief executive officer of the International Chili Society from San Juan Capistrano, Calif,

 She said this is the 45th anniversary of the World Championship Chili Cook-Off.
 In that time, the cook-off has raised more than $90 million for charities.
-She said all proceeds from Manchester';s event would go to charities.
+She said all proceeds from Manchester's event would go to charities.

-This year';s Best Restaurant winner went to 900 Degrees in Manchester.
+This year's Best Restaurant winner went to 900 Degrees in Manchester.

 The Red Chili Winner was John Jepson of Merced, Calif.
-The People';s Choice Winner was Charlie Harber of Corona, Calif.
+The People's Choice Winner was Charlie Harber of Corona, Calif.
 The Salsa winner, who received $1,000, was Tish Crawford of California and the Chili Verde winner, who received $4,000, was Gary Ray of Michigan.